-From 6th April 2020, UK tax residents who sell/transfer UK residential property will be required to report and pay any Capital Gains Tax (CGT) due within 30 days of the date of completion.
+UK tax residents who sell/transfer UK residential property are required to report and pay any Capital Gains Tax (CGT) due within 60 days of the date of completion if it was on or after 27 October 2021.

 Included is a sale to a third party at market value; a transfer to a relative; or even a sale or transfer of part of the property.